Help

 A reported grade, other than an incomplete, may be changed only through student petition to the faculty member.
 Grades will be changed only in cases of instructor error.
 Grades are not changed based on a student’s request to submit additional work to raise a grade.
 No grade can be changed more than 30 calendar days after it has been reported to the registrar’s office.

-In compliance with Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act (ADA), Northwestern College will provide, on a flexible and individualized basis, reasonable accommodations to students who have a documented disability that may affect their ability to participate in course activities or to meet course requirements.
+In compliance with Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act (ADA), Northwestern College will provide, on a flexible and individual basis, reasonable accommodations to students who have a documented disability that may affect their ability to participate in course activities or to meet course requirements.
 Students with disabilities are encouraged to contact both their instructor and the college disability service provider to discuss their individual needs and accommodations.

 Students with an existing ADA accommodation who require additional time to complete coursework beyond the last day of a session or term will be granted an incomplete grade if their accommodation specifies additional time for assignments.
 The student must notify their instructor that an incomplete is needed by the last day of the course.
 Instructors are required to award an incomplete, in accordance with the student’s ADA accommodation.
 The instructor will verify the accommodation with the ADA compliance officer, and the student will be granted a four-week extension after the end of the session or term to complete the requirements of the course.
 The grade will automatically become an “F” if the final grade is not submitted to the registrar one week after the incomplete deadline unless another extension is requested by the student, provided for in the student’s accommodation, and approved by the instructor.